• Skip to main content

 • Make it creamier by adding a tin of coconut milk.
 You need to keep the liquid content at 600ml, so add a 400ml tin coconut milk + 200ml vegetable stock instead of the listed 600ml vegetable stock.

-• Make it spicier by swapping the garam masala for 1 tbsp medium to hot curry paste.
+• Make it spicier by swapping the garam masala for 1 tablespoon medium to hot curry paste.

 The Food Standards Agency recommends that you keep cooked rice in the fridge for no longer than 24 hours and ensure that it is steaming hot throughout if you reheat it.
 Do follow their guidance carefully, badly-reheated rice is an unexpectedly frequent cause of food poisoning.